-Q: WHAT HAPPENS IF MY TENANT(S) STOP PAYING RENT, VIOLATE THE TERMS OF THE LEASE, AND/OR MOVE OUT?
+Q: WHAT HAPPENS IF MY TEMANT(S) STOP PAYING RENT, VIOLATE THE TERMS OF THE LEASE, AND/OR MOVE OUT?

-A: If a tenant stops paying rent or otherwise violates the terms of their lease, they will jeopardize their eligibility for URA assistance.
+A: If a tenant stops paying rent, or otherwise violates the terms of their lease, they will jeopardize their eligibility for URA assistance.
 A landlord participating in the buyout program that pursues an eviction is advised to obtain a court order for the eviction (even if the tenant has already moved).
 An eviction is allowable when the tenant demonstrates a serious or repeated violation of the terms and condition of their lease.
+Any change in tenant status needs to be reported to your case manager.